SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![ButtonStats](./testImage/TeacherScreen/StatsButton.JPG)

-- If I click on View Booking of month, a graph is shown.
+- If I click on `View Bookings by Month`, a graph is shown.

 ![MonthStats](./testImage/TeacherScreen/MonthStats.JPG)

-### Test 21 (A teacher access to the statistics page and select the total bookings view)
+### Test 21 (A teacher accesses to the statistics page and selects the total bookings view)
-- Like a teacher I need to put my credentials in the login form and then press the button Login.
+- Like a teacher I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/TeacherScreen/TeacherLogin.JPG)